TheRealJoelmatic/RemoveAdblockThing/README.md

 4. **Disable your adblocker**:
    Whitelist YouTube on any Chrome extensions that block ads or any third-party things that disable ads.
 Don't worry; our script removes ads on YouTube.

-## How to Use the Undetected AdBlock

 Note: This also allows you to watch videos when your video player is banned from using an adblock.

-1. **Install the script**:
-   Install the script using the instructions above.

-2. **Disable your adblocker**:
-   Whitelist YouTube on any Chrome extensions that block ads or any third-party things that disable ads.
-Don't worry; our script removes ads.

 ## Usage